mycelium-ethereum/perpetual-pools-contracts/documentation/contract-reference.md

     pure
     returns (bytes16);
 ```
-Calculates `_numerator/denominator` and returns the result as a IEEE754 binary128 number.
+Calculates `_numerator/denominator` and returns the result as an IEEE754 binary128 number.

 #### getAmountOut
 ```